Fei-Long121/DeepBDC/README.md

 ## Few-shot classification Results
-Experimental results on miniImageNet and CUB.
+Experimental results on miniImageNet, CUB and tieredImageNet.
 We report average results with 2,000 randomly sampled episodes for both 1-shot and  5-shot evaluation.
 More details on the experiments can be seen in the paper.
 ### miniImageNet
+*We followed [DeepEMD](https://github.com/icoz69/DeepEMD) for data preprocessing.*
 <table>
          <tr>
              <th rowspan="2" style="text-align:center;">Method</th>